 Note, however, that any parameter change becomes effective only after it has been transferred (from Smart view) into the device:

-- 1. Click on [Device → Transfer only modified Parameters into the Device] (or, alternatively, press "Ctrl"+"F7" on your keyboard, or click on the small icon with the blue arrow pointing leftward). - 1.
-Alternatively, you can select [Device → Transfer ALL Parameters into the Device] (which corresponds to pressing "F7" on your keyboard, or click on the small icon with many sheets of paper and the blue arrow pointing leftward).
+1. ▷ Click on [Device → Transfer only modified Parameters into the Device] (or, alternatively, press "Ctrl"+"F7" on your keyboard, or click on the small icon with the blue arrow pointing leftward).